 Well, we’re here to answer those questions and many more!
 We are breaking down everything you need to know about virtual assistants – what they do (and don’t do), who hires them, and where and how to hire one.
 But we don’t want to stop there!

 At The Virtual Hub, we’ve learned from experience – our own and our clients’ – exactly how powerfully virtual assistants can change your business.
 We’ve also seen the challenges and problems that can occur when working virtual assistants.
 But most of the time, issues only arise when business owners don’t know how to effectively work with VAs.
 We believe that nearly all of the struggles can be eliminated if you know not just how to find and hire a qualified VA, but also how to onboard, train, communicate with, and manage your VA.
 So, we want to help you not only find the right VA for you and your business, but to help you get it right the first time so that you and your VA can experience success together!

-Our mission is to eradicate small business overwhelm by simplifying the offshore outsourcing process and facilitating cost-effective business scalability.
+Our mission is to eradicate the stagger experienced by rapidly-growing businesses by simplifying the offshore outsourcing process and facilitating cost-effective business scalability.
 We are also committed to creating dynamic, next level careers for smart and enthusiastic people from The Philippines who want to excel with international clients.

-In this guide, we’ll break down everything you need to know about virtual assistants and how to leverage VAs to grow your business – and get you out of overwhelm!
+In this guide, we’ll break down everything you need to know about virtual assistants and how to leverage VAs to grow your business.

 VIRTUAL ASSISTANTS: THE BASICS